Chidinma001/alx-system_engineering-devops/README.md

-script that converts a number from base 2 to base 10
+create a script that prints all possible combinations of two letters, except oo.